abidlabs/abidlabs.github.io/_posts/2014-3-3-Hello-World.md

 <http://tanzil.net/docs/revelation_order>

-Alternatively, a link to a github repository with the csv files (and all source code) is included at the end of this post.
+Alternatively, a link to a github repository with the `.csv` files (and all source code) is included at the end of this post.

 **Word Vectors** Once we have the text of the Quran, we need to convert the text to a standardized representation that can be fed to machine learning algorithms.
 Usually, these representations are in the form of numeric arrays or tensors.